-Size of Addition or Expansion MINIMUM REQUIRED COMPLIANCE Additions or expansions to a structure that increase its gross square footage by 20 percent or less The nonconforming landscaping and buffering may continue; no additional compliance is required Additions or expansions to a structure that increase its gross square footage by more than 20 percent but less than 75 percent The nonconforming landscaping and buffering shall be brought into compliance with the standards of this Ordinance by a corresponding percentage of full compliance, up to achievement of 100 percent compliance [1] Additions or expansions to a structure that increase its gross square footage by 75 percent or more The nonconforming landscaping and buffering shall be brought into full compliance with the standards of this Ordinance NOTES: [1] This percentage applies to nonconforming landscape yard or planting area widths and to numbers of trees and shrubs.
-It does not apply to any required fence, wall, or berm.
+Size of Addition or Expansion MINIMUM REQUIRED COMPLIANCE Additions or expansions to a structure that increase its gross square footage by 20 percent or less The nonconforming landscaping and buffering may continue; no additional compliance is required Additions or expansions to a structure that increase its gross square footage by more than 20 percent but less than 75 percent The nonconforming landscaping and buffering shall be brought into compliance with the standards of this Ordinance by a corresponding percentage of full compliance, up to achievement of 100 percent compliance [1] Additions or expansions to a structure that increase its gross square footage by 75 percent or more The nonconforming landscaping and buffering shall be brought into full compliance with the standards of this Ordinance NOTES: [1] This percentage applies to nonconformir shrubs.
+It does not apply to any required ng landscape yard or planting area widths and to numbers of trees and c.
+CHANGE OF USE d.
+DIMENSIONAL STANDARDS SUPERSEDE